LevelbossMike/ember-statecharts/README.md

 Systems](http://www.inf.ed.ac.uk/teaching/courses/seoc/2005_2006/resources/statecharts.pdf)
 by David Harel.

-With statecharts we finally have a good abstraction to discuss behaviour with other stakeholders of our applications in addition to a design language that visualizes this behaviour.
-After designing a statechart it's very straight forward to implement for example a component that implements the desired behaviour.
-Here's an example:
+With statecharts we finally have a good abstraction to model and discuss behaviour with other stakeholders of our applications in addition to a design language that visualizes this behaviour.
+Here's an example of a button component:

-Imagine your designers come to you and ask you to implement a button component.
-Easy?
-Here are the requirements for the button:

-The button needs to show a text and needs to be clickable.
-That's it.
-We have all been in this situation and told the designer that this is super easy and will be done in no time.

-Unfortunately it is very easy to forget about specific states that your new created button can find itself in if you are not using a structured approach to model your component states (i.e. by not using a statechart).
-It's also very easy to mix concerns when implementing the button.
-UI concerns and behavioural concerns (i.e. how something looks in contrast to how something behaves).

-Did you think about a loading state of the button for when the action this button triggers does something async?
-Did you think about an error state for this button? did you think about a success state?
-Statecharts make it super obvious on how to implement behaviour like this - here's a statechart that describes the behaviour of the button component:

 <p align="center">
   <img width="435" alt="bildschirmfoto 2018-10-01 um 12 17 09" src="https://user-images.githubusercontent.com/242299/46283582-0fb27800-c575-11e8-8c8e-c132e9f8f77a.png">
 </p>

-And here's how you can model this behaviour with `ember-statecharts`:
+In addition to their modeling capabilities Statecharts are executable and can be used to drive user experience behavior in your Ember.js applications:

 ```js
 import Component from '@ember/component';